vickychijwani/quill/README.md

 Setup is as simple as importing the project into Android Studio and building (assuming you have the correct build tools and Android SDK).

-Note: Quill uses [Fabric](http://fabric.io/) (formerly Crashlytics) for automatic crash-reporting and analytics.
-A throwaway Fabric API key is included for easy setup.
-If you want to use your own Fabric credentials for any reason, just put your API key and secret in `app/crashlytics.properties` and then run `git update-index --assume-unchanged app/crashlytics.properties` to tell git to _never_ commit that file.

 If you face any issues setting this up, please let me know by [filing a new issue](/issues/new).

 ### Contributors